Spring is here which means only one thing in the world of naturopathic medicine……..DETOX.

 In this smoothie you will find all that you need to get your day off to a good start.
 That being, some protein, some carbohydrates in the form of fruit, some good fat ie coconut and some greens.

 Stay tuned for more recipe ideas !!

-A compound found in red wine, chocolate and red grapes known as resveratrol is showing promising effects in slowing down the progression of Alzheimer’s Disease according to phase 2 of a recent study.
+In particular, a compound found in red wine, chocolate and red grapes known as resveratrol is showing promising effects in slowing down the progression of Alzheimer’s Disease according to a recent study.

-One of the main bio-markers invovled in Alzheimers Disease known as Amyloid Beta Plaques was found to become stabalised in patients with moderate to advanced Alzheimers disease resulting in a slowing down of mental decline as compared with the placebo group.
+One of the main bio-markers involved in Alzheimers Disease known as Amyloid Beta Plaques was found to become stabilised in patients with moderate to advanced Alzheimers disease.
+This resulted in a slowing down of mental decline as compared with the placebo group.